dansantinojones/the-simpsons-story-vault/README.md

 ![Story](assets/images/story-2.png)

 ### Additional Testing
-* Throughout the project I used the PEP8 validator to confirm my code is bug free.
+* I used the PEP8 validator to confirm my code is bug free.
-* I continuously tested the code in the terminal in Gitpod.
+* Throughout the project I tested the code in the terminal in Gitpod.
 * I tested the program using the Heroku terminal to ensure the final outcome worked correctly.

 ## Compatibility
 The program was tested across multiple browsers to ensure the program runs correctly for users to use.
 The program was tested on desktop and mobile.
 * Chrome
+* Internet Explorer
 * Safari (The app is visable but is not responsive)

 ## Validation